Humhu/argus/fieldtrack/README.md

-# camera_array
+# fieldtrack
-Nodes to perform filtering and tracking using arrays of cameras.
+Package to perform state estimation for single or multiple targets.